liampalmer0/liampalmer0.github.io/_projects/portfolio.md

   - Jekyll
   - Liquid
   - SCSS
-img: port.png
+preview: port.png
+images:
+  - [
+      port.png,
-alt: A screenshot of the portfolio website.
-The main heading reads "Hi, I'm Liam"
+      "A screenshot of the portfolio website.
+The main heading reads 'Hi, I'm Liam'", ]
 desc: My portfolio site (where you are right now)
 ---